wagnerd97/lidardata/README.md

 ## Step 11

-The game engine should open. when it does you can launch the game by pressing the play button in the top right corner of the screen
+Godot should open. when it does you can launch the program by pressing the play button in the top right corner of the screen

 ![plot](./metadata/godotPlayButton.png)

 ## Step 12

-When the game loads, it will open a Godot file explorer.
+When the program loads, it will open a Godot file explorer.
 On Windows this file explorer should open to the folder "ScansAndPictures".
 On Mac OS, The folder that opens may be "LIDARDisplay". in this case navigate up